cheatfreak47/misc-scripts/README.md

 # misc-scripts
-misc scripts I've written to perform various tasks. each script will have a section in this readme to at least vaguely explain what it does
+Miscellaneous scripts I've written to perform various tasks or automate something.
+Each script will have a section in this readme to at least vaguely explain what it does.
+##
 ### sonicbackup.bat (Windows Batch Script)
 This script exists for one reason:
  - Sonic Generations randomly deleted my save file and I wanted to make sure that wouldn't happen again on my unfortunately *second* quest to 100% the game.

 An old script I made that has a lot more functionality than was really necessary, so it could be used with other things.
 I've since used it for No Man's Sky and a couple other titles, but the uploaded version here remains set up to work for Sonic Generations.
-Never did get around to getting Sonic Generations 100% though.
+Never did get around to finishing Sonic Generations 100% though.

 It has the following features:
  - Generic Game Save Backup Support by Editing the Variables
  - Custom Backup Intervals
  - A limiter to prevent accidentally backing up files for days if you somehow leave it running.
+##
 ### retroarch-redir.ahk (AutoHotKey 1.1 Script)
 This script exists for a few reasons:
  - I use Steam Input API almost religiously to do misc tasks while dealing with my controllers, so I want RetroArch launched with Steam Input available.